kosl/kronoterm2mqtt/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/kronoterm2mqtt)](https://github.com/kosl/kronoterm2mqtt/blob/main/pyproject.toml)
 [![License GPL-3.0-or-later](https://img.shields.io/pypi/l/kronoterm2mqtt)](https://github.com/kosl/kronoterm2mqtt/blob/main/LICENSE)

-Get information from the Kronoterm heat pump connected to Modbus TEX interface.
+Gets information from the Kronoterm heat pump connected to Modbus TEX interface.
+While this should work for all Kronoterm heat pumps the software was only verified to run on ETERA with Heat pump manager V3.13-1.
+From the Kronoterm modbus specification the registers are the same for all Kronoterm heat pumps.

 While reading Modbus registers from the pump the kronoterm2mqtt sends MQTT discovery events from KRONOTERM to MQTT broker (Mosquito) that